lcmen/lcmen.github.io/_posts/2023-12-20-rails-cache-key-versioning.md

 With cache versioning disabled, the following code will keep three cache entries for the same object in a cache store:

-*The examples above assume Redis is used as a cache store*

 ```ruby
 # Rails.fetch(user.cache_key) is equivalent of Rails.fetch(user) with cache versioning disabled
 Rails.fetch(user.cache_key) do